Sey56/paracore-help/docs/user-guide/sidebar.md

 1. Ensure you are in your personal team (e.g., "[Your Name]'s Space").
 2. Click the **Add Folder** button in the "Local Folders" section.
 3. Select the folder on your computer.
-4. The folder matches immediately and scripts populate the gallery.
+4. The folder is loaded into Paracore and its scripts are populated in the gallery.

 ### Cloning a Registered Workspace